-There have been no material changes to our significant accounting policies for the three months ended March 31, 2014.
-During the quarter we prospectively modified the expected term calculation used in accounting for stock-based compensation expense and the estimated useful lives of building improvements and furniture and fixtures.
+There have been no material changes to our significant accounting policies as of and for the three and six months ended June 30, 2014.
+During the first quarter of fiscal 2014, we prospectively modified the expected term calculation used in accounting for stock-based compensation expense and the estimated useful lives of building improvements, and furniture and fixtures.

 Stock-Based Compensation Expense-Beginning in the first quarter of fiscal 2014, we changed the methodology of calculating the expected term, which is one of the assumptions used in determining the fair value of our employee stock options under the Black Scholes option pricing model.
 The expected term represents the period that our stock-based awards are estimated to be outstanding.
-We believe that we have sufficient historical experience for determining the stock option award, and therefore, we calculated our expected term based on historical experience instead of using the simplified method.
+We believe that we have sufficient historical experience for determining the expected term of the stock option award, and therefore, we calculated our expected term based on historical experience instead of using the simplified method.

-Property and Equipment-Property and equipment are stated at cost less accumulated depreciation.
-Depreciation is computed using the straightline method over the estimated useful lives of the assets as follows:
+Property and Equipment-Property and equipment-net is stated at cost less accumulated depreciation.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets as follows:

 Estimated Useful Lives

 Building and building improvements 20 years

 Evaluation units 1 year

-Computer equipment, software and tooling 1-2 years
+Computer equipment and software 1-2 years

 Furniture and fixtures 3 - 5 years

 Leasehold improvements Shorter of useful life or lease term